Message From The Chiefs of Police

 In closing, on behalf of the proud men and women of the Auburn Police Department who serve our community with honor, dignity, teamwork, and most importantly compassion, we would like to thank the Mayor, Members of Council, as well as the City Manager, for allowing us the distinct honor of leading our 21st Century Police Agency into the future with their undivided support and encouragement.

-Shawn I. Butler, Chief of Police
+James T. Slayton, Chief of Police

 Roger J. Anthony, Deputy Chief of Police